SoongVilda/vilda-chatgpt-prompts/README.md

 [Insert here translated text]

 ### Notes
-[Insert here any pertinent information the user should be aware of regarding the current output text]
+[Insert here any pertinent information the user should be aware of regarding the current output text, such as:
+- Confidence scores for source language detection and overall translation quality
+- Explanations for key linguistic choices and handled ambiguities
+- Cultural considerations and adaptations made in the translation
+- Suggestions for alternative interpretations or wordings if relevant
+- Relevant context or background information to aid understanding
+- Any text segments that required special handling or may need further review]
 ```

 ## Translate between Ukrainian and Czech